 For example, I often fly with Delta, and having kids at home means we typically check a bag when we travel with them.

 I carry the Delta SkyMiles Gold Card simply because it provides a free checked bag every time we travel.
-Considering that Delta charges $30 each way to check a bag, we only have to make two round trips each year to come out ahead on the annual fee.
-That’s because the card has a $0 introductory annual fee and then just $99 each year after that (see rates & fees).
-For that reason alone, we keep the card open – even though we don’t spend much money on the card.
+Considering that Delta charges $30 each way to check a bag, we only have to make two round trips each year with one checked bag to come out ahead on the annual fee.
+That's because the card has a $99 each year (see rates & fees).
+For that reason alone, we keep the card open – even though we don't spend much money on the card.

 The same can be said for the many hotel credit cards in my wallet – especially the World of Hyatt Credit Card.
-While I could cancel the card and my World of Hyatt points would be safe and sound, I keep it open for the annual free night it provides at hundreds of Hyatt properties around the world.
+While I could cancel the card and my World of Hyatt points would be safe and sound, I keep it open for the annual free night certificate it provides at hundreds of Hyatt properties around the world.
 Again, I have no problem getting three to four times more value than the annual fee costs ($95) out of this benefit.

 Flexible Points Card Cancelation Considerations